3menu/astrowind/src/pages/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about this Privacy Policy, You can <a href='/#FAQs' class='underline font-medium decoration-primary hover:text-primary transition duration-200'>contact</a> us by email: **farqr.com@gmail.com**

-- By email: **farqr.com@gmail.com**
-- By visiting the contact form on our website: [https://farqr.com](https://farqr.com)